SheruShafiq/raw-webshop/readme.md

 1) ```npm install```
 2) ```npm run dev``` Will start the server and the client
 3)  PROD: ```still needs to be done```

+## Notes
+The home page now loads products dynamically from the JSON Server endpoint (`/products`).
+A search box filters the list by product name or description as you type.